Lux-tech-Academy-Boot-Camp/C-Boot-Camp/README.md

 **Object-oriented** - C++ allows you to divide complex problems into smaller sets by using objects.
 ___

 ### **Why Learn C++?**
-C++ is used to develop games, desktop apps, operating systems, browsers, and so on because of its performance.
+C++ is used to develop games, desktop apps, operating systems, browsers, machine learning, data science and so on because of its performance.

 After learning C++, it will be much easier to learn other programming languages like Java, Python, etc.